-Then I found the ginger our co-op used to carry and made up a syrup and it was much better than the Emperor’s Kitchen version.
-So here is a link to that particular brand, called Christopher Ranch Organic Chopped Ginger.
+Once again.
+Here is a link to Christopher Ranch Organic Chopped Ginger.
 Although, you can probably find this in a local supermarket.
 It’s just better tasting ginger without the hassle of peeling your own.

 And ginger is an anti-inflammatory (reduces arthritis pains), fights off pathogens, great for colds and flu, relieves nausea and indigestion, will relieve a gas attack (flatulence) and diarrhea, has been used traditionally to treat respiratory disorders (such as asthma), prevents cancer, and boosts heart health.
 There are more, especially from the traditional uses, but this is such a great herb, putting a bit in your soda pop before adding either of the other two recipes above (cardiovascular or immune system) is a pretty smart idea.

 I put a bag of strawberries into my Nutribullet, added some erythritol and stevia, let her rip, and made soda pop out of that.